milvus-io/milvus-docs/site/en/adminGuide/allocate.md

 helm upgrade my-release milvus/milvus --reuse-values -f resources.yaml
 ```
 <div class="alert note">
 If <code>resources.limits</code> is not specified, the pods will consume all the CPU and memory resources available.
-Therefore, please specify <code>resources.requests</code> and <code>resources.limits</code> to avoid overallocation of resources when other running tasks on the same instance require more memory consumption.
+Therefore, ensure to specify <code>resources.requests</code> and <code>resources.limits</code> to avoid overallocation of resources when other running tasks on the same instance require more memory consumption.
 </div>

 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for more information about managing resources.